-Classes of Units Minimum Purchase Request Minimum Redemption Request Minimum Holding Level Accumulation Units (X) £1,000 £500 £1,000 5 may for each relevant clas absolute discretion. s of Unit waive such operated by son is a participator in a mo the Manager, the minimum nased each month is £250.
-Accumulation Units (I) £1,000,000 £500 £1,000 5 may for each relevant clas absolute discretion. ss of Unit waive such operated by son is a participator in a mo the Manager, the minimum nased each month is £250.
+Classes of Units Minimum Purchase Request Minimum Redemption Request Minimum Holding Level Accumulation Units (X) £1,000 £500 £1,000 The Manager may for each relevant class of Unit waive such minima in its absolute discretion.
+Where a person is a participator in a monthly savings scheme operated by the Manager, the minimum value of Units which may be purchased each month is £250.
+Accumulation Units (I) £1,000,000 £500 £1,000

+The Manager may for each relevant class of Unit waive such minima in its absolute discretion.

+Where a person is a participator in a monthly savings scheme operated by the Manager, the minimum value of Units which may be purchased each month is £250.